mtkimmins/LTSDM_hack/README.md

 - Reddit thread with originally-documented idea: [Hack the Little Tikes Dream Machine](https://www.reddit.com/r/toddlers/comments/1hm9kzs/hack_the_little_tikes_dream_machine/)
 - Reddit thread about custom film printing: [View-Master-like printing](https://www.reddit.com/r/toycameras/comments/12womtd/how_to_replicate_viewmaster_reels_with_my_own/)
 - Reddit thread about measuring found objects: [Measure and recreate real objects](https://www.reddit.com/r/AskEngineers/comments/ijsk7c/how_can_i_learn_to_measure_and_recreate_real/)
+- Reddit thread asking about gleaning information from a binary differential: [Patterns in the Diff](https://www.reddit.com/r/HowToHack/comments/1l3pz6m/finding_patterns_using_imhex_in_a_differential/)

 # HOW A BOOK CARTRIDGE WORKS
 **How a cartridge is prepared for play**